Manuscript herbicide – a powerful option for bermudagrass and zoysiagrass turf

 Controlling grassy weeds is difficult, especially if preemergent herbicides weren’t applied or fail to provide acceptable control.
-Very few options are available for post-emergent control of grassy weeds in certain warm-season grasses like bermudagrass and zoyisagrass turf.
-Without viable options for control, many turf areas have been taken over by undesirable weeds.
+Very few options are available for post-emergent control of grassy weeds in bermudagrass and zoyisagrass, especially in Florida or in landscape turf where MSMA cannot be used.

-Manuscript® herbicide is a powerful option for controlling tropical signalgrass, crabgrasses, dallisgrass and other weeds in bermudagrass and zoysiagrass turf.
+Manuscript® herbicide is a safe and effective option for control of tropical signalgrass, crabgrasses, and dallisgrass in bermudagrass and zoysiagrass turf.
 Its active ingredient pinoxaden works through the ACCase mode of action, which has a unique control spectrum thanks to its phenylpyrazoline chemistry.
-The Manuscript formulation also includes a safener to further enhance turf safety, enabling applications near ornamental beds and shrubs.
+The Manuscript formulation includes a safener, enabling spot-treatment rates to increase weed control while maintaining turf safety.
 Manuscript is also packaged with Adigor™ surfactant, which was specifically designed to maximize Manuscript absorption and translocation in target weeds.

 Watch the following video from GCSAA TV about the efficacy of Manuscript: